trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 single shared instance of `ApplicationController` and call `connectOutlet` on it with `'allContributors'` as an argument.

-When our application is `initialize`ed, a single shared instance of each controller is created for us.
+When our application is started, a single shared instance of each controller is created for us.
 Because you'll most likely access this instance from the router, it's placed as a property of the router with a name that matches the controller's classname but converted to lower-camel style: